MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 ## Change the update channel after you enable Office 365 clients to receive updates from Configuration Manager
-To change the update channel after you enable Office 365 clients to receive updates from Configuration Manager, you must distribute to Office 365 clients a registry key value change by using group policy.
+To change the update channel after you enable Office 365 clients to receive updates from Configuration Manager, you can use group policy to distribute a registry key value change to Office 365 clients .
 Change the **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\Configuration\CDNBaseUrl** registry key to use one of the following values:

 - Current Channel:
   **CDNBaseUrl** = http://officecdn.microsoft.com/pr/492350f6-3a01-4f97-b9c0-c7c6ddf67d60